Skip to main content

 Phase 2: Configure the profiles and engagement you want to track

 1. Enter a clear watchlist name, add the LinkedIn profile URLs you want to monitor, and click Add profiles.
-Add one profile per line so lemlist can validate them correctly and calculate the monthly credit usage.
+Add one profile per line so lemlist can validate them correctly.
+With the current billing model, you’re charged 50 credits only when a signal is detected, not for simply monitoring a profile.

 2. After your profiles are validated, choose the type of engagement to track: